marinacrsp/MIGROS-Budget/README.md

 - [Example](#example)

 ## Introduction
+Low-Rank adaptation presents a promising avenue for fine-tuning diffusion models at a relatively low computational cost.
+We are especially interested in assessing whether Self-Expanding Low Rank adaptation can be used to produce realistic MRI data.

 # Training

 ## Training SeLoRA
-The original implementation for the SeLoRA training was made available by Mao et al. 2024 at this [repository](https://anonymous.4open.science/r/SeLoRA-980D).
-However, this was only used as a base and many changes were made to adapt it to the needs of the project.
+Mao et al. 2024 made the original implementation for the SeLoRA training available at this [repository](https://anonymous.4open.science/r/SeLoRA-980D).
+However, this was only used as a base, and many changes were made to adapt it to the project's needs.
+Please note that the code published by the authors seems not to run.

 To train the SeLoRA make use of the finetuning script:
 ```bash